What supplies and gear do you need to have when the SHTF?

 This part of the list could go on forever.
 I mean, how are you supposed to keep your family safe against a mob or when vandals come to rob your home?
 I’ve listed the most basic prepper supplies and tools to keep you safe in various disasters.

 - Gas mask or N95 mask

 - Door security: Bolts, EZ Armor, etc.

 - Weapon: And the knowledge of how to use it!

-- Communication: Walkie talkies, signaling device like bright flashlight or mirror
+- Communication: Long range walkie talkies, signaling devices like a bright flashlight or signal mirror

 - Body armor